John Blackburn (politician)

-Blackburn died in office of a heart attack in October 1994, aged 61.
-Following his death, a by-election was held, which was won by Labour's Ian Pearson on the biggest swing since the Second World War, winning nearly 70% of the vote.
+Shortly before midnight on 11 October 1994, Blackburn had a heart attack while leaving the House of Commons.
+He was taken to St Thomas' Hospital, where he died early the following morning, at the age of 61.
+A by-election was held for his seat, which was won by Labour's Ian Pearson on the biggest swing since the Second World War, winning nearly 70% of the vote.
 Following boundary changes, Pearson then became Labour MP for the new Dudley South constituency after the 1997 election.